 There are plenty of advantages to buying a used cell phone, including:

-For example, a Samsung Galaxy S7 edge with 32GB of storage can be purchased for $250 on Swappa used, when a new one would be priced at a little over $600.
-The same goes for the following iPhones:
+For example, a Samsung Galaxy S7 Edge with 32GB of storage can be purchased for $250 on Swappa used, while a new one would be priced at a little over $600.

-- iPhone 6 (32GB): $180 used, $399 new
+- iPhone 12: $720 used, $829 new

-- iPhone 6S (32GB): $220 used, $449 new
+- iPhone 11: $395 used, $549 new

-- iPhone 7 (32GB): $350 used, $549 new
+- An iPhone X: $310 used, $499 new